particle-iot/docs/src/content/reference/ios.md

 ### Communication

 - If you **need help**, use [Our community website](http://community.particle.io)
-- If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
+- If you **found a bug**, _and can provide steps to reliably reproduce it_, [open an issue](https://github.com/particle-iot/particle-setup-ios/issues).
-- If you **have a feature request**, open an issue.
+- If you **have a feature request**, [open an issue](https://github.com/particle-iot/particle-setup-ios/issues).
-- If you **want to contribute**, submit a pull request.
+- If you **want to contribute**, [submit a pull request](https://github.com/particle-iot/particle-setup-ios/pulls).

 ### License

-Particle Device Setup library is available under the Apache license 2.0.
+Particle Device Setup library is available under the Apache License 2.0.
 See the LICENSE file for more info.